 - The exact date of the service provided

-- The number of hours or days you spent for that service or the number of products you sold to the client.
+- The number of hours or days you spent on that service or the number of products you sold to the client.

-- Total amount for each service or product.
+- The total amount for each service or product.

 - Any discount if you are offering.

-- A subtotal amount to be charged from the client.
+- A subtotal amount is to be charged to the client.